 While a sign language interpreter for a musical theater performance shouldn’t be dancing alongside the chorus line while signing, he can contribute to the audience’s experience by conveying emotion in his face.
 Subtle movements, like widening of the eyes or a raised eyebrow, can underscore the meaning of the play and is far more engaging to watch than a robotic, straight-faced sign language interpreter who seems to have zero interest in the performance.

 Technological Developments in Interpreting on Broadway

-A New York Times article about Broadway interpreting discusses the rise of technologies like captioning, which may present competition for sign language interpreters working in the theater industry.
+Recently there have been discussions about the rise of technologies like captioning, which may present competition for sign language interpreters working in the theater industry.
 For the most part, however, it seems that audiences prefer the personal aspect that a great sign language interpreter can bring to a theater performance.